 Doctoral studies

-Another particularity for doctoral degrees in Poland is that candidates benefits from a scholarship for the duration of their doctoral work.
-Moreover, by the end of their research studies and work, students earn a PhD degree upon passing a doctoral examination and a successful defense of a doctoral dissertation.
+Another particularity for doctoral studies in Poland is that candidates are exempted from tuition fees and benefit instead from a scholarship for the duration of their doctoral work.
+Moreover, by the end of their research work, students earn their PhD’s upon passing a doctoral examination and a successful defense of a doctoral dissertation.

 Examinations & Grading System